DamianSkrzypczak/Remus/README.md

     pip install -r requirements-dev.txt

 ##### Data tree preparation:
-This step can take long time because of large amount of data needed to be download.
+This step can take long time because of large amount of data needed to be downloaded.
 In application root run:
 (ensure that at least "pandas" library is installed)

     bash make_data_tree.sh

 ### Installation as Docker container
-This step can take long time because of large amount of data needed to be download.
+This step can take long time because of large amount of data needed to be downloaded.
     docker build -t apache-flask .

 ### Running container